Contributed by Ryan Ayers

 Set an Agenda

-An agenda is important for any consultation, but it’s especially key for a virtual session.
+A meeting agenda is important for any consultation, but it’s especially key for a virtual session.
 It’s easy to get off track when meeting virtually, and some upfront preparation will help you prevent problems like awkward pauses and skipping important points.

 Set the ground rules for your virtual meeting during the first few minutes, and then go over the agenda.
 During virtual meetings, distractions are almost inevitable, which can make it more difficult to stick to an agenda.
 Still, this means that you must be MORE prepared, not less prepared, in order to make the meeting a success.